zero-pytagoras/first_install_tomeir/README.md

 ## Description
 This script automates the setup of a Linux-based system for a development environment.
-It handles various tasks such as system information display, installing essential utilities, setting up SSH, configuring Vim with useful plugins, and backing up configuration files.
+It handles various tasks such as system information display, installing essential utilities, setting up SSH, configuring Vim with useful plugins, and backing up configuration files as requested in the task.

 ## Features
 - **System Information**: Displays user and machine info, disk space, memory usage, and uptime.